 Nothing is more devastating than getting into an accident with a large truck.
 Your injuries may be life-threatening, and medical costs can add up to tens of thousands of dollars.
 Your insurance company may not cover all your expenses, and you may have difficulties just trying to get back to your life.

 Watch YouTube Video: Truck Smart: Avoiding Blind Spots.
-This video provides safety tips on how to avoid all four blind spots of a semi-truck.Frequently Asked Questions in Truck Accidents
+This video provides safety tips on how to avoid all four blind spots of a semi-truck.Loomis Truck Accident FAQ

-A: If you got into an accident involving a commercial truck, stay calm and if it’s safe to do so, remain in your car.
+If you got into an accident involving a commercial truck, stay calm and if it’s safe to do so, remain in your car.
 Turn your hazard lights on and call 911.
 Get the names, phone numbers, and addresses of everyone involved in the accident, including witnesses.
-Take pictures of the damages of your car and any injuries.
-Go see a doctor immediately even if the injuries are minor.
+Take pictures of the damages to your car and any injuries.
+Go see a doctor immediately, even if the injuries are minor.
 Contact a truck accident lawyer as soon as possible.
-A lawyer can obtain crucial evidence, secure the scene of the collision, and get necessary witness statements to prove liability in the crash.
+A lawyer can obtain crucial evidence, secure the collision scene, and get necessary witness statements to prove liability in the crash.

-A: In California, the statute of limitations is two years from the accident date.
-But don’t wait too long, it’s best to talk to a lawyer as soon as possible after the accident so significant evidence can be preserved.
+In California, the statute of limitations is two years from the accident date.
+But don’t wait too long.
+It’s best to talk to a lawyer as soon as possible after the accident so significant evidence can be preserved.

-I’m Ed Smith, a Loomis Truck Accident Lawyer.
 If you or a loved one has been injured in an accident with a commercial truck, you may have a right to recover funds for your losses and other expenses.
-Call me at (916) 921-6400 or (800) 404-5400 to receive some free, friendly legal advice.
-You also contact me online.
+Call our experienced Loomis truck accident lawyers at 916.921.6400 or (800) 404-5400 to receive some free, friendly legal advice.
+You also contact us online.

 Photo by Mikes Photos from Pexels